GingerDeity/DedupeResearch/README.md

 This code outputs all possible FastCDC deduplication results up to two files in a directory.
 So, for a directory named "example" that contains files A, B, C, running: `bash FastFull.sh example/` would output FastCDC deduplication results for: [(A), (A, B), (A, C), (B), (B, C), (C)].
 You can modify the parameters of the FastCDC deduplication inside the script.

 ## KSM
 This folder contains all code relating to KSM experiments.
 I'll first go over the general experiment processes.
 It's important to note that your Linux kernel will be to be at least version 2.6.32, though later versions will be needed for fields such as `ksm_zero_pages`, which are also crucial for meaningful deduplication data.
-It's also worth noting that while VMs can be used for both static window and KSM, you will definitely be using them most for KSM.
+It's also worth noting that while VMs can be used for both static window and KSM, you will definitely be using them the most for KSM.
 The included VM will already be up-to-date.

 Some helpful links for learning:
 https://docs.kernel.org/admin-guide/mm/ksm.html